jfallmann/diffTF_Fork/docs/projectInfo.rst

 Change log
 ============================

+Version 1.1.6 (2018-10-11)
+    - fixed small issue in ``checkParameterValidity.R`` when not having sufficient permissions for the folder in which the fasta file is located
+    - updated the ``summaryFinal.R`` script.
+Now, for the Volcano plot PDF, in addition to adj. p-values, also the raw p-values are plotted in the end.
+This might be helpful for datasets with small signal when no adj. p-value is significant.
+In addition, labeling of TFs is now skipped when the number of TFs to label exceeds 150.
+THis makes the step faster and the PDF smaller and less crowded.
+    - small updates to the translation table for mm10
+    - adding two local rules to the Snakefile for potential minor speed improvements when running in cluster mode

 Version 1.1.5 (2018-08-14)
     - optimized ``checkParameterValidity.R`` script, only TFBS files for TFs included in the analysis are now checked
     - addressed an R library compatibility issue independent of *diffTF* that users reported.
 In some cases, for particular versions of R and Bioconductor, R exited with a *segfault* (memory not mapped) error in the ``checkParameterValidity.R`` that seems to be caused by the combination of *DiffBind* and *DESeq2*.
 Specifically, when *DiffBind* is loaded *before* *DESeq2*, R crashes with a segmentation fault upon exiting, whereas loading *DiffBind* *after* *DESeq2* causes no issue.
 If there are further issues, please let us know.
 Thanks to Gyan Prakash Mishra, who first reported this.